rookie-joe/PDA/README.md

 ![PDA overview](./PDA_main.png)

-1. FORML4 benchmark is constructed by prompting GPT-4 to informalize theorems extracted from Mathlib 4;
+1. **FORML4** benchmark is constructed by prompting GPT-4 to informalize theorems extracted from Mathlib 4;
-2. An autoformalizer model is trained on FORML4, with output sent to the Lean 4 Compiler for automated feedback;
+2. An **autoformalizer** model is trained on FORML4, with output sent to the Lean 4 Compiler for automated feedback;
-3. The compiled feedback can provide process-level annotations for the autoformalizer which are used to train an effective PSV model;
+3. The compiled feedback can provide **process-level annotations** for the autoformalizer's output which are used to train an effective **PSV model**;
 4. For further enhancement, the autoformalizer is subsequently fine-tuned by the verifier’s feedback, while the verifier can again benefit from the improved autoformalizer’s higher-quality output data.